 And yes, I was taking a chance in doing it, but I felt that it was just too important to sit back and do nothing when these things are going on.

-Well, again, since you work for the Ministry of Defense, without giving me specifics about the things that you cannot talk about, how many cases or incidences have occurred that, percentage-wise, Nick, that you would not be able to tell me about right now?
+Well, again, since you work for the Ministry of Defense, without giving me specifics about the things that you cannot talk about, how many cases or incidences have occurred that percentage-wise, Nick, that you would not be able to tell me about right now?

-What I can say to you is that when I was doing the UFO job for the government, I investigated about 300 cases a year, and of those cases, I reckon about 10%, so maybe 30 cases a year, gave me serious cause for concern, made me think we were dealing with structured craft, Capable of speeds and maneuverabilities that we simply could not match.
+And of those cases, I reckon about 10%, so maybe 30 cases a year, gave me serious cause for concern, made me think we were dealing with structured craft capable of speeds and maneuverabilities that we simply could not match.

-I wasn't given anything specific, but I think there was a kind of culture A kind of general perception that this was a subject that it didn't do to look into too closely.
+I wasn't given anything specific, but I think there was a kind of culture, a kind of general perception that this was a subject that it didn't do to look into too closely.

 It was regarded either as a nuisance or as something where once you started digging, who knows where it will end.

-So I'm not telling you that I was ever warned off or discouraged or anything like that, but I think it was kind of accepted that, you know, Whoever did that job was just supposed to kind of not rock the boat.
+So I'm not telling you that I was ever warned off or discouraged or anything like that, but I think it was kind of accepted that, you know, whoever did that job was just supposed to kind of not rock the boat.

 Well, I want to just go off to the right here for a second and ask you a question that you might not be able to answer.